Use DevExpress Assemblies on a Build Server

 DevExpress NuGet Packages in CI Systems

 You can use DevExpress NuGet Packages in Continuous Integration (CI) systems.
-The NuGet packages don’t need installation and component registration.
-They do not affect the build machine’s Global Assembly Cache (GAC).
+The NuGet packages don’t need installation and component registration, and they do not affect the build machine’s Global Assembly Cache (GAC).

-More information: Integrate NuGet to Popular Continuous Integration Systems.
+- Integrate NuGet to Popular Continuous Integration Systems

 Copy DevExpress Assemblies to the “bin” Folder

-You can place the required DevExpress assemblies in your project’s
+You can place the DevExpress assemblies in your project’s

 bin folder and compile the application on your build machine without installing DevExpress products.